dlcs/protagonist/docs/delivery-channel-switchover/index.md

 It's as if `.deliveryChannels` had never existed.
 But otherwise, everything else is the same, still no functional changes in DDS client, or Protagonist server.

 ## Step 5 - Replace DeliveryChannels property with new version

 Replace the `string[] DeliveryChannels` property on the Hydra Image API class in the DLCS with `DeliveryChannel[] DeliveryChannels` as per the new documentation.
 Nothing will be calling this any more.
-All old calls still get routed to `OldDeliveryChannels` and protagonist processes them as before.
+All old calls still get routed to `OldDeliveryChannels` via `.wcDeliveryChannels` on hydra JSON.

 ```